arsium/EagleMonitorRAT/README.md

 # Eagle Monitor RAT Reborn | Open Source & Modern Remote Access Tool
-# !
-Will be updated 10-08-2022 [Beta] !

 Fast, lightweight & easily customizable remote access tool written in C# coded from scratch.
 Consider this as an upgrade of HorusEyesRat which was written in Visual Basic .NET.
 As in the old good times, I decided to write a client in Visual Basic .NET.
 <br>
-Issue section removed because of spamming & abusing.

-## Why did I choose to rework it ?

-As I said, I learnt new things to make my code cleaner and a better networking management.

-## New things will be added in the future ?

-Of course.
-I plan to add features when I find them interesting to add.
-Please don't spam issue section with new features.
-If you really want a specific feature, you will have to add it by yourself.
-A wiki section will be written to show you how to add your own features.

-## What's been reworked ?

-* Whole UI (datagridview instead of listview, dark theme...)
-* Packets system
-* All plugins
-* Server side and packets handling
-* Client side and packets handling
-* Native Imports
-* Settings
-* Builder
-* Automation tasks
-* Mass tasks
-* Memory execution
-* Asynchronous operations
-* Use of threads (when needed)
-* Wifi recovery removed

-## What's new ?

-* Logs system
-* Keylogger (offline and realtime)
-* Client writtent both in VB and C#
-* An installer for deployment
-* Notification sound

 ## Current features